oncleben31/cookiecutter-homeassistant-custom-component/README.rst

 Known limitations
 -----------------

-- **If you plan to host the generated repository in an organization you will need manual modification**.
+- **If you plan to host the generated repository in a GitHub organization you will need manual modifications**.

-  Currently the template work well when the repostory is hosted in a GitHub individual account where URL and codeowner are the same.
+  Currently the template work well when the repostory is hosted in a GitHub individual account, where URL name and code owner are the same.
-  If you want to use an organization, it is recommended to choose the name of this organization for ``github_user`` settings and modify manually where it's needed.
+  If you want to use an organization, it is recommended to use the name of this organization for ``github_user`` settings and modify manually where it's needed afer generation with Cookiecutter.

 .. quickstart-end